A Recipe for Watermarking Diffusion Models: Related work

-\section{Related Work}
+\section{Related work}

-\textbf{Diffusion models (DMs)}.\ In the past few years, denoising diffusion probabilistic models~\cite{ho2020denoising,sohl2015deep} and score-based Langevin dynamics~\cite{song2019generative,song2020improved} have shown great promise in image generation.
-Song \etal~\cite{song2021score} unify these two generative learning approaches, also known as DMs, through the lens of stochastic differential equations.
-Later, much progress has been made such as speeding up sampling~\cite{lu2022dpm,song2021denoising}, optimizing model parametrization and noise schedules~\cite{Karras2022edm,kingma2021variational}, and applications in text-to-image generation~\cite{ramesh2022hierarchical,rombach2022high}.
-After the release of Stable Diffusion to the public~\cite{rombach2022high}, personalization techniques for DMs are proposed by finetuning the embedding space~\cite{gal2022texture_inversion} or the full model~\cite{ruiz2022dreambooth}.
+\textbf{Diffusion models (DMs).} Recently, denoising diffusion probabilistic models~\citep{ho2020denoising,sohl2015deep} and score-based Langevin dynamics~\citep{song2019generative,song2020improved} have shown great promise in image generation. ~\cite{song2021score} unify these two generative learning approaches, also known as DMs, through the lens of stochastic differential equations.
+Later, much progress has been made such as speeding up sampling~\citep{lu2022dpm,song2021denoising}, optimizing model parametrization and noise schedules~\citep{Karras2022edm,kingma2021variational}, and applications in text-to-image generation~\citep{ramesh2022hierarchical,rombach2022high}.
+After the release of Stable Diffusion to the public~\citep{rombach2022high}, personalization techniques for DMs are proposed by finetuning the embedding space~\citep{gal2022texture_inversion} or the full model~\citep{ruiz2022dreambooth}.\looseness=-1